“Your eyes are different.”

 A few short weeks ago, my uncle passed away.
 And I’ve been thinking a lot about the times we spent together and the conversations we had.
 And this one line keeps coming back to me.
 It was so simple, yet so profound.

-I write this overlooking the sea from an island off the Belizean coast.
+I write this while overlooking the sea from an island off the Belizean coast.
 He travelled in Central America many times, long before it became the destination it is today.
 I think he would have liked it here.

 It seems a fitting spot to finally process it all as I allow things to go on, as my eyes continue to change — just as his changed so many times before.